orishu/raftoral/README.md

 ### Current Limitations
 - Workflow functions must be registered identically on all nodes
 - No built-in compensation/rollback (implement in workflow logic)
-- In-memory storage only (snapshots coming in Milestone 11)
+- In-memory storage only (persistent storage coming later)

 ## Installation